yamafaktory/babel-react-rollup-starter/README.md

 npm run build
 ```

-2.  open `html/index.html` in your browser.
+2. Open `html/index.html` in your browser.

 The Rollup production configuration file changes `NODE_ENV` to production and minifies the code with [UglifyJS](http://lisperator.net/uglifyjs/).